projects

 Modeling protein evolution

-Over the course of evolution, genetic mutations accumulate in the DNA sequences that code for proteins.
-These mutations can lead to changes in protein amino acid sequences and affect their structure and function.
-Is it possible to model protein evolution, i.e. to anticipate which amino acid mutations will appear in the future?
+Over time, genetic mutations accumulate in the DNA sequences that code for proteins.
+These mutations can alter amino acid sequences and affect a protein’s structure and function.
+Can we model protein evolution—that is, anticipate which amino acid mutations are likely to arise in the future?

 SARS-CoV-2